Alyce Dissette: Career

 In 2002, Dissette returned to the Pick Up Performance Co. to continue producing the work of David Gordon – as well as that of his son, writer/actor/director Ain Gordon – raising funds, coordinating logistics and providing marketing for nearly 50 productions at such venues as the Barbican Centre in London; the Brooklyn Academy of Music (BAM), The Kitchen and the Baryshnikov Arts Center in New York; the UCLA Center for the Art of Performance, the Krannert Center of the University of Illinois Urbana-Champaign, and other major universities and performing arts venues in the United States.

 Dissette has served on the Board of Directors of Dance/USA, the Alliance of Resident Theatres/New York (ART/NY) and ODC in San Francisco.
 She has worked with artists such as filmmakers Charles Burnett, Julie Dash, and François Girard, visual artist James Turrell, author Art Spiegelman, and in the performing arts, choreographer Sir Richard Alston, dancer/producer Mikhail Baryshnikov, director and writer Karin Coonrod, composer Philip Glass, singer Nona Hendryx, performance artist John Kelly, dance companies Urban Bush Women, ODC San Francisco, and director Robert Wilson.

 Beginning in 2014, Dissette initiated the transfer of David Gordon's extensive archives to the New York Public Library for the Performing Arts at Lincoln Center.
 Gordon did not want a "boring and tedious" archive, but desired a "living archive" which moved across different formats, so in addition to the papers, photographs and mementos documented by archivist Patsy Gay, which went into the library's permanent collection and online, Dissette worked with the Library to enable Gordon to create a series of performances called Live Archiveograpahy which were presented in the Library's Bruno Walter Auditorium, and later at The Kitchen and elsewhere.
-He also designed a exhibition for the Library called "David Gordon: Archiveography — Under Construction" which The New York Times called "a manic and magical installation [which is] like standing in the middle of a collage."
+He also designed an exhibition for the Library called "David Gordon: Archiveography — Under Construction" which The New York Times called "a manic and magical installation [which is] like standing in the middle of a collage."
 The final part of the archive is a website, "Archiveography - Under Construction", written in large part by Gordon but compiled, formatted and edited by Dissette, Gay and Jan Schmidt, a former curator for the Library.
 With the death of David Gordon in 2022 she continues with the Pick Up Performance Co. to produce Ain Gordon's works.